thejeffreyli/gui_msa/DevLog.md

 ### March 8, 2022 (Day 1)
 Updates:
-* Designing template for GUI.
-Testing inputs and outputs.
+* Begin designing template for first stage of workflow.
+Example process shown below.
 * Inputs:
     (1) Please input the maximum order of the polynomial: int value, ex: 4 (2) Please input the maximum order of the polynomial: int values separated by space, ex: 2 2 1